daxmawal/StarPU-Inference-Server/docs/perfetto.md

-  back to batch size when logical job counts are absent), a stacked thermometer (queue->callback), a phase vs batch_size heatmap, a CPU/GPU waterfall, a phase Pareto chart, latency vs batch size correlations, batch_size distributions, CPU/GPU violin plots, and per-worker boxplots plus radar charts. correlation view.
+  back to batch size when logical job counts are absent), a stacked thermometer (queue->callback), a phase vs batch_size heatmap, a CPU/GPU waterfall, a phase Pareto chart, latency vs batch size correlations, batch_size distributions, CPU/GPU violin plots, per-worker boxplots, radar charts, and a worker/time heatmap. correlation view.

 Each server restart truncates the previous file, so copy the trace elsewhere